 However, most businesses are unable to make the most of their data.
 That’s because business leaders who are not data-savvy may have a hard time making sense of this data even after it is cleaned, sorted, and visualized by data analysts.

-They are unable to interpret the data by considering the context, and thus cannot gain any actionable insights.
+They are unable to interpret the data by considering the context, and thus cannot gain any actionable insights for decision-making.
 Hence, even if an organization’s data scientists perform incredibly astute data analyses, they cannot drive organizational change.

-By adopting data-driven storytelling, business leaders are able to understand where their organization has been, where it is, and where it is heading in the form of a fluid, easy-to-understand narrative.
-By reading or listening to data-driven stories, business leaders can easily grasp the most remarkable highlights from their data and can also gain clarity in terms of future steps to take.
+By adopting data storytelling and the power of language, business leaders are able to understand where their organization has been, where it is, and where it is heading in the form of fluid, easy-to-understand narratives.
+By reading or listening to data-driven stories, business leaders can easily grasp the most remarkable highlights from their data and can also gain clarity in terms of future steps to be taken.

-In order to implement and benefit from data-driven storytelling, businesses can do either of two things:
+In order to implement and benefit from data storytelling, businesses can do either of the following two things:

-- Businesses can use natural language generation technology to turn their analytics reports into stories written in an engaging tone.
+Businesses can use natural language generation technology to automate report writing and turn their analytics reports into stories written in an engaging tone.
 These stories can build a convincing and impactful narrative around analytics data to tell business leaders what's happening in their organization, making the analysts’ job easier.

+Businesses across the globe have adopted data storytelling to improve business reporting and decision-making processes.
 Regardless of the means used by businesses to implement it, data-driven storytelling can undoubtedly help them make the most of their data.
-Thus, by combining the objectivity of data with the fascination of stories, businesses can accelerate their journey towards becoming more data-driven, and hence more efficient and effective.
+By combining the objectivity of data with the fascination of stories, Phrazor creates compelling data stories from complex datasets in real-time and helps businesses in accelerating their journey towards becoming more data-driven, and hence more efficient and effective.

 Romil Shah is an AI enthusiast with considerable experience across varied technology domains, primarily Natural Language Generation (NLG), and Blockchain technology.
 He is passionate about technological innovation and more importantly its real-world applications.
 His work within the field has brought about constructive conversations and explorations around AI and its extended use in businesses.